winitzki/scall/tutorial/programming_dhall.md

 The result is a stream where _every_ operation (even just producing the next item) takes `O(N)` time.

 ### Size-limited aggregation.
-Hylomorphisms with recursion bounds
+Hylomorphisms with bounded recursion depth

 We have seen the function `streamToList` that extracts at most a given number of values from the stream.
 This function can be seen as an example of a **size-limited aggregation**: a function that aggregates data from the stream in some way but reads no more than a given number of data items from the stream.